nci/scores/docs/paper.md

 There are multiple open source verification packages in a range of languages.
 Below is a comparison of `scores` to other open source Python verification packages.
 None of these include all of the metrics implemented in `scores` (and vice versa).

-`xskillscore` [@xskillscore] provides many but not all of the same functions as `scores` and does not have direct support for pandas.
+`xskillscore` [@xskillscore] provides many but not all of the same functions as `scores`.
 The Jupyter Notebook tutorials in `scores` cover a wider array of metrics.

 `climpred` [@Brady:2021] uses `xskillscore` combined with data handling functionality, and is focused on ensemble forecasts for climate and weather. `climpred` makes some design choices related to data structure (specifically associated with climate modelling) which may not generalise effectively to broader use cases.
 Releasing `scores` separately allows the differing design philosophies to be considered by the community.

 `METplus` [@Brown:2021] is a substantial verification system used by weather and climate model developers. `METplus` includes a database and a visualisation system, with Python and shell script wrappers to use the `MET` package for the calculation of scores. `MET` is implemented in C++ rather than Python. `METplus` is used as a system rather than providing a modular Python API.

 `Verif` [@nipen2023verif] is a command line tool for generating verification plots whereas `scores` provides a Python API for generating numerical scores.

 `Pysteps` [@gmd-12-4185-2019; @Imhoff:2023] is a package for producing short-term ensemble predictions, focusing on probabilistic nowcasting of radar precipitation fields.
-It includes a significant verification submodule with many useful verification scores. `PySteps` does not provide a standalone verification API.
+It includes a significant verification submodule with many useful verification scores. `Pysteps` does not provide a standalone verification API.

 `PyForecastTools` [@Morley:2020] is a Python package for model and forecast verification which supports `dmarray` rather than `xarray` data structures and does not include Jupyter Notebook tutorials.